RestComm/sip-servlets/sip-servlets-test-suite/sipp-scenarios/clustering/README.txt

-build mobicents-sip-servlets from source in bootstrap with mvn clean install -P clustering build sip-balancer from source with mvn clean install

 modify the JBOSS_HOME variable in prepare-jboss-server-for-clustering-failover.sh script to map your own run sh prepare-jboss-server-for-clustering-failover.sh from this directory run sh start-lb.sh from this directory